svroonland/zio-kinesis/README.md

     > docker-compose -f docker/docker-compose.yml up -d

-To run the tests, open another terminal window, cd to the root of the project and type:
+To run the tests, enter the following in the terminal:

     > sbt test

 Don't forget to shut down the docker container after you have finished.
-In the first terminal type:
+In the terminal type:

     > docker-compose -f docker/docker-compose.yml down